fuqliu/fuqliu.github.io/_projects/2_project.md

     The framework of the proposed <u>S</u>patiotemporally <u>A</u>utocorrelated <u>E</u>rror <u>A</u>djustment.
 </div>

-### 2. Accumulated Error Adjustment and Long-Term Forecasting Enhancement
+### 2. Accumulated Error Adjustment for Long-Term Forecasting

 #### **Research gap**
 There are two general two approaches for multi-step traffic forecasting, namely: iterative multi-step forecasting and sequence-to-sequence (seq2seq) based forecasting.
 However, these two approaches have some major limitations, especially when it comes to long-term traffic forecasting (over 30 min in lead time).